 Students who wish to apply for full scholarships or partial grants should complete and submit the “Scholarship Application”.
 The MUST Center bases its selection criteria on a series of requisites that the prospective candidate must meet to qualify for NASA scholarships and grants as outlined below:

-- The selection is based on both the student’s academic record as well as his/her family’s income.
+- The selection is based on both the student’s academic record, the geo-location, as well as his/her family’s income.

 - The scholarships awarded may cover a minimum of 15% of the total costs of academic tuition fees (excluding the pre-inscription fees).

 - The number of scholarships that the MUST Center awards annually is limited.
 The deadline for the receipt of applications is the 5th of September for the presentation of applications and their corresponding documentation.
 This applies not only to students already admitted to the MUST but to those in the process of application as well.